dr-seshadhri/Tidy_Tuesday/README.md

+#Tidy Tuesday Solutions by Seshadhri

 My solutions to various Tidy Tuesday datasets.
-The solutions are in different branches from the main branch.
+Each solution will have a RMarkdown file and an HTML file so users can visualise the results in whichever they find appropriate.